Alcohol, phenol, ether are classes of organic compounds which find wide usage in a broad range of industries as well as for domestic purposes.

 - Alcohol is formed when a saturated carbon atom is bonded to a hydroxyl (-OH) group.

-- Phenol is formed when a hydrogen atom in benzene is replaced by the -OH group.
+- Phenol is formed when a hydrogen atom in a benzene molecule is replaced by the -OH group.

 - Ether is formed when an oxygen atom is connected to two alkyl or aryl groups.